What you need to know about the trial of Kim Potter

 The maximum for first-degree manslaughter is 15 years; for second-degree, it's 10 years.
 But Minnesota judges follow sentencing guidelines that normally call for less — just over seven years for first-degree, and four years for second-degree.

-But prosecutors have said they'll seek a longer sentence due to aggravating factors, which is what they did in former Minneapolis Officer Derek Chauvin's murder trial for killing George Floyd.
+But prosecutors have said they will seek a longer sentence due to aggravating factors, which is what they did in former Minneapolis Officer Derek Chauvin's murder trial for killing George Floyd.

 The longest sentences that could conceivably stick on appeal are double the top of the guidelines range.
 But that's more than the statutory maximum of 15 years for first-degree manslaughter, so 15 years would be the cap for Potter if she's convicted.
 The realistic maximum on the lesser charge would be 9 1/2 years.